eyeling

 A compact Notation3 (N3) reasoner in JavaScript.

-If you want to understand how the parser, unifier, proof search, skolemization, scoped closure, and builtins are implemented, start with the handbook.
+Eyeling is regularly checked against the community Notation3 test suite.
+If you want implementation details (parser, unifier, proof search, skolemization, scoped closure, builtins), start with the handbook.

 Quick start